AHenrikes/Js-calculator/README.md

 <h1><a href='https://henrikesa.github.io/Js-calculator/'>Live server</a></h1>

-a small feedback testing project built with
+a small calculator project built with javascript only.
-React, Typescript, Tailwindcss